ghas-lab-templates/exercises/module-1.md

 ```
 </details>

-8. Raise a Pull Request to the `main` branch
+8. Raise a Pull Request to the `main` branch and observe the `Dependency Review` workflow running in the `Actions` tab.
+9. Once the workflow is complete, go back to the pull request you created and observe the comments added by the `Dependency Review` workflow.

 #### Discussion Points
 - Why is it important to manage open-source licenses in addition to vulnerabilities?